zmknox/zmknox.github.io/projects.md

 permalink: /projects/
 ---

-This is a list of my personal projects.
-I have also contributed to some [SRCT](http://srct.gmu.edu/) projects, which you can find here: [<i class="fa fa-github"></i> SRCT](https://github.com/SRCT)
+This is a list of my projects past and present.
+I have also contributed to some [SRCT](http://srct.gmu.edu/) projects that may not be listed, which you can find here: [<i class="fa fa-github"></i> SRCT](https://github.com/SRCT)